2020 Ford Escape Review - Specs, Performance

 - Collision detection, and automatic emergency braking for mitigation.

-- Lane-keeping assist with departure warnings.
+- Lane-keeping assists with departure warnings.

 - An automatic parking assist system.